dd32/td-gh-ex/readme.txt

 And you can change the way how posts are displayed via WordPress Dashboard > Appearance > Customize.

 = Create a knowledgebase =
-The knowledgebase uses the default WordPress categories and posts.
+The knowledgebase uses the native WordPress categories and posts.

 Create a new page and select the knowledgebase page template.
 You can choose between 3 columns (with sidebar) and 4 columns (without sidebar).